reef-defi/reef-explorer/README.md

 # Reef explorer
 (deprecated)

-This first open source block explorer.
+This was first open source block explorer for Reef chain.
 Now using https://github.com/reef-chain/subsquid-processor for [Reef chain](https://reef.io) hosted at [https://reefscan.com](https://reefscan.com)

 The `reef-explorer` stack is containerised using docker and is run using a container orchestration tool.
 We have provided a docker-compose manifest to run